-Dane Brugler of The Athletic released his updated prospect rankings about a month ago, and gone from the top of the rankings were former projected prospects like Texas’ Arch Manning, LSU’s Garrett Nussmeier, Penn State’s Drew Allar, Clemson’s Cade Klubnik, and several others.
+Dane Brugler of The Athletic released his updated prospect rankings about a month ago and gone from the top of the rankings were former projected prospects like Texas’ Arch Manning, LSU’s Garrett Nussmeier, Penn State’s Drew Allar, Clemson’s Cade Klubnik, and several others.
 Only Indiana Heisman-favorite Fernando Mendoza remained as a prospect widely considered to be a Day 1 pick.

-Mendoza was joined a new pair of names, though, as the two emerging new starters at the powerhouse programs mentioned in the first paragraph proved to be more productive in their first seasons as starters.
+Mendoza was joined by a new pair of names, though, as the two emerging new starters at the powerhouse programs mentioned in the first paragraph proved to be more productive than expected in their first seasons as starters.
 With Moore and Simpson no longer considered surefire 2026 prospects, Mendoza is the lone name atop the class with first-round considerations.
 Rarely does that stay the case as the pre-draft process goes on, though.
 Desperation for savior arms tends to elevate names considered worthy of later rounds to the early rounds based on scarcity alone.

 We saw this two years ago, when Caleb Williams and Jayden Daniels were considered the only two first-round worthy passers of the class early on in the pre-draft process.
 When it became clear that several teams were looking to draft a top quarterback in the first round, other names quickly started climbing the board.
 Drake Maye, considered a late-first-rounder at best early on, elevated all the way up to No. 3 overall.
 Michael Penix Jr., J.J.
 McCarthy, and Bo Nix were all considered Day 2 or 3 picks early on, but all three ended up in the top 12 picks of the draft.